PM demands tighter control to stop real estate speculation, price manipulation

 He emphasised the need for groundbreaking solutions to achieve the goal of building 100,000 social housing units by 2025, stressing the urgency of social housing development amid administrative restructuring and the transition to a two-tier local administration system, which is causing many officials and workers to relocate.

-The Government leader urged delegates to focus on measures to boost housing supply, especially affordable social housing, cutting investment costs, preventing speculation and profiteering, improving credit policies for social housing, enabling enterprises to participate and developing real estate trading platforms. — VNA/VNS
+The Government leader urged delegates to focus on measures to boost housing supply, especially affordable social housing, cutting investment costs, preventing speculation and profiteering, improving credit policies for social housing, enabling enterprises to participate and developing real estate trading platforms.
+VNS